vv61Zhang/ECE143-Life-expectancy/README.md

 Specs to run the main:
 OS: Windows 10 Pro was used to run the main.

+Python: Python 3.6.6 :: Anaconda, Inc.

 Modules required: (latest versions)
-pip install pygal
+pygal
-pip install pygal_maps_world
+pygal_maps_world

 The modules/classes we created for the project are all stored under the "Project/" directory.
 Each subfolder in "Project/" has its own readme, giving brief information and stating the original author(s) of the code.